Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

 \subsubsection{Prototype Reselection}

 In order to improve low quality prototypes that require significant manipulation, we introduce a reselection procedure based on a reward threshold.
-Given a prototype $p_j$ and image $x_i$, if $\frac{1}{n_k}\sum_{i\in I(p_j)}r(x_i, p_j) < \alpha$, where $\alpha$ is a pre-determined threshold and $n_k$ is the number of training images in class $k$, we reselect the prototype.
+Given a prototype $p_j$ and image $x_i$, if $\frac{1}{n_k}\sum_{i\in I(p_j)}r(x_i, p_j) < \alpha$, where $\alpha$ is a pre-determined threshold and $n_k$ is the number of training images in class $k$, or if the patch of the given prototype $p_j$ matches the patch of another prototype of the same class, we reselect the prototype.
 The reselection process involves iterating over patch candidates $z'_i$ and temporarily setting the prototype $p'_j = z'_i$, where $z'_i$ is chosen randomly from the patches of a randomly selected image $x'_i$ in the class of $p_j$.
 If $\frac{1}{n_k}\sum_{i\in I(p_j)}r(x_i', p'_j) > \beta$, where $\beta$ is an acceptance threshold, and if none of the prototypes match patch $p'_j = z'_j$, then we accept the patch candidate as the new prototype.
-We found that $\alpha = 0.15$ and $\beta = 0.50$ led to good performance.
-We refer to the combination of reweighting and reselection as the R2 update step, and the corresponding trained model the R2-ProtoPNet.
+We found that varying the $\alpha$ and $\beta$ values per base architecture led to the best performance (See Appendix \ref{tab:thresh} for threshold choices).
+We refer to the combination of reweighing and reselection as the R2 update step, and the corresponding trained model the R2-ProtoPNet.

 The reasoning process behind our prototype reselection method takes inspiration from the original push operation in \citet{chen2019looks}.
 Similar to how ProtoPNet projects prototypes onto a specific training image patch, here we reselect prototypes to be a particular reward-filtered training image patch.
 With a high enough acceptance threshold $\beta$, this forces the elimination of low reward prototypes while preserving the information gain of having an additional prototype.